Skip to main content

 defaults write com.apple.mail WebKitDeveloperExtras -bool true

 2. Attach Inspector: Restart Apple Mail.
-Right-click the email body and select Inspect Element.
+Right-click the email body and select Inspect Element (if the menu item appears — it varies by macOS version).

 3. Verify Network Requests: Navigate to the Network tab.
-Filter by .woff and .ttf.
+Filter by .woff and .woff2.
 A 403 or 404 status confirms a CORS misconfiguration or missing asset on the font host.

 4. Check Computed Styles: In the Elements panel, inspect the target node.
 Expand the font-family property in the Computed tab to verify the exact fallback chain resolution order.